 The answer is that a fair credit score is right in the middle.
 With a fair credit score, your score lands you right between a poor credit score and a good score.
 And while it’s better than poor, it’s not good, and can cost you in higher interest rates and poorer terms for loans and credit cards you are approved for or not getting approved for loans or credit cards altogether.

 And the gain or loss of a few points on your fair score can make a world of difference with your personal finances.
 Because when you have fair credit, but not good credit, you’re no longer considered a poor credit risk.
 And if you’re close to the poor mark, a few points can hurt.

-What Is a Fair Credit Score?
+Just What Is a Fair Credit Score Anyway?

-Why Is Having Better Credit Important?
+Why Is a Better Credit Score Important?